fluxninja/aperture/docs/content/tutorials/signal-processing/detecting-overload.md

 :::tip

-it's recommended to apply the Flux Meter to a single type of workload in order to avoid mixing the latency measurements across distinct workloads.
+It's recommended to apply the Flux Meter to a single type of workload to avoid mixing the latency measurements across distinct workloads.
 For example, if there are Select and Insert API calls on the same service, it's recommended to measure the latency of only one of those workloads using a Flux Meter.
 Refer [FlowSelector](/concepts/flow-control/flow-selector.md#flowselector) on how to apply the Flux Meter to a subset of API calls for a service.

 :::

-In this example, we will be computing exponential moving average (EMA) of latency, gathered periodically from a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query on Flux Meter reported metrics.
-Further, we will multiply EMA of latency with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state. that's, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then we can consider the service to be overloaded at that time.
+In this example, we will be computing the exponential moving average (EMA) of latency, gathered periodically from a [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) query on Flux Meter reported metrics.
+Further, we will multiply EMA of latency with a tolerance factor to calculate setpoint latency, which is a threshold to detect overloaded state.
+That's, if the real-time latency of the service is more than this setpoint (which is based on long-term EMA), then we can consider the service to be overloaded at that time.